dreadnaught-dev/laramie-docs/installation.md

 composer install laramie-cms/laramie
 ```

+Register things with Laravel:

+- Add the following to `config/app.php`:

 ## Requirements

 Laramie is an amazing CMS-granting package _for_ Laravel... so Laravel is a requirement (see [Laravel's documentation](https://laravel.docm/docs/installation) for instructions on how to install Laravel).